PelleLille/hsl-docs/functions.rst

   :return: a string from an array
   :rtype: string

-.. function:: in_array(value, array)
+.. function:: in_array(needle, array)

-  Returns true if value is found in the array.
+  Returns true if nedle is found in the array.

-  :param any value: the value to search for
+  :param any needle: the value to match or a callback function
   :param array array: the array
-  :return: true if value is found
+  :return: true if needle is found
   :rtype: boolean

+  The needle function should take one argument (the current item) and return a boolean value.

 .. function:: range(start, stop, [step = 1])